Mississippi Forestry Consulting FAQs

 What affects stumpage prices in Mississippi?

 Stumpage is the price paid for your standing timber.
 There are various factors that affect the stumpage price in Mississippi in any given season.
 Market demand is always the leading factor in stumpage pricing.
-Secondly, the wood supply available in your specific area of Mississippi will affect the stumpage price.
-For instance if there is a plethora of wood in that particular season, you may experience lower stumpage prices.
+Secondly, the wood supply available in your specific Mississippi area will affect the stumpage price.
+For instance, if there is a plethora of wood in that particular season, you may experience lower stumpage prices.
 On the other hand, if timber supply is low in a certain season, you will reap the benefits of higher prices.
 Seasonal logging conditions can also change stumpage prices in areas of Mississippi.
-When rainy weather limits access for logging, dry areas will see an increase in stumpage prices.Other factors affect stumpage prices which have to do with your specific timber.
-One, is your timber tract size and accessibility.
+When rainy weather limits access for logging, dry areas will see an increase in stumpage prices.
+Other factors affect stumpage prices, which have to do with your specific timber.
+One is the size of your timber tract and its accessibility.
 If you have a larger timberland tract that is easy to reach, you will likely receive better bids.
 Similarly, if your timber quality is high, you will receive a higher price for your stumpage.
-Factors considered in timber quality include straightness, size (diameter), and your timber species.
+Factors considered in timber quality include straightness, size (diameter), and the timber species.

 When should I thin loblolly pine?